revsync09-dot/channel-manager/README.md

 5. **First Time Setup**
 - Invite the bot to your server (use dashboard invite button)
-- Run `/setup_dashboard` in Discord to open the dashboard and module overview button
+- Run `/setup_dashboard` in Discord to open the dashboard plus the interactive `/setup` command buttons
 - Visit the dashboard to configure your server
 - Apply a template or customize manually